SUPPORTING THE SECRET CHILDREN

 ...to give them protection, provision and a Christian education.

-Supporters in the UK and Ireland contributed £495,054 towards supporting children of the persecuted church last year – and much of this was through regular giving.
-This has enabled us to provide regular ongoing practical help and care to thousands of children who are bullied, displaced or even orphaned, just because they are Christian.
+Supporters in the UK and Ireland contributed £708,049 towards supporting children of the persecuted church last year – that is £250,382 more than in 2016.
+This has enabled us to provide long-term support and prayer for children and young people who are bullied, displaced or even orphaned, just because they are Christian.

 Thanks to your support, we can provide hurting and vulnerable children with: